 Or perhaps, as the phenomenon is known to science, a vanishing twin, partially reabsorbed by the surviving sibling.

-Many thanks to Mr. Damiaans for providing us with the map shown above.
+Many thanks to Mr. Damiaans for signaling the eerie similarity.